If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 - the initial cost of tools

-Loan interest for purchase of plant and machinery for use in the business (box 18)
+Loan interest for purchase of plant and machinery for use in the business (box 18 on the paper return)

 Enter any interest which was payable on a loan incurred to buy machinery or plant for use in the trade.